paulsinclair51/briteTest/docs/LiteTest_Contributor_Guide.md

 ## Glossary

-For general LiteTest terms, see the LiteTest Glossary Reference document.
+For a glossary of general LiteTest terms, see the LiteTest Glossary Reference document.
+For a glossary of terms, see the LiteTest Glossary Reference (`LiteTest_Glossary_Reference.md`).

 Contributor‑Specific Terms: